CONSENSUS AVG

 What is a forecast cascade?

-A forecast cascade occurs when institutions sequentially revise forecasts following a prominent institution's revision, potentially based on social learning rather than independent fundamental analysis.
-It's characterized by rapid belief updates, narrative convergence (citing similar justifications), and declining forecast diversity.
-The J.P.
-Morgan upgrade appears to have triggered such a cascade.
+A forecast cascade occurs when institutions sequentially revise forecasts in a pattern where each revision may embolden the next, potentially based on social learning rather than independent fundamental analysis.
+It is characterized by escalating revision magnitude, narrative convergence (citing similar justifications), and declining forecast diversity.
+The late-January 2026 upgrade wave exhibits several of these characteristics, though independent fundamental reassessment cannot be ruled out.

 Is the current gold consensus fragile?

 Yes.
 Our Consensus Density Index (CDI) of 0.87 indicates dangerous homogeneity: 87% of forecast variance is explained by directional agreement.
 Despite apparent diversity in price targets ($4,500-$6,300), directional consensus is extremely concentrated on the bullish narrative.
+Moreover, the targets use different forecast methodologies (year-end, bull-case, scenario), so the apparent range overstates true methodological diversity.
 This creates structural fragility—any contradictory signal could trigger rapid consensus reversal.

 What could trigger a gold consensus reversal?